xiix0/scam/README.md

-A classic is something that everyone wants to have read and nobody wants to read.
+It is by the fortune of God that, in this country, we have three benefits: freedom of speech, freedom of thought, and the wisdom never to use either.
-		-- Mark Twain, "The Disappearance of Literature"
+		-- Mark Twain